BulletButcher88/react-chat-app/README.md

 **Note: this app is only partly working.
-Socket.io npm is still requiring debugging!**
+Socket.io is still requiring some debugging!**

-suggestion to how to debug the error issue, please send me a message.

 ## Available Scripts